gypaos/AstroTools/README.md

 $ setenv ASTROTOOLS=/path/to/AstroTools/directory
 ```

-You can then build the project using the followind commands
+You can then build the project using the following commands
 ```
 $ cd $ASTROTOOLS/tools
 $ cmake ./